 In addition, AS/NZS 1680 includes specific requirements for a range of lighting upgrades.
-At a minimum, you must satisfy the requirements related to:
+At a minimum, ACPs must satisfy the requirements related to:

-- Correlated Colour Temperature25 and matching existing lighting - Colour Rendering Index26 in order to accurately portray colour - glare, in order to avoid 'disability glare' and 'discomfort glare' - ▼ reflectance off surfaces, and - ▼ daylight effects.
+- Correlated Colour Temperature and matching existing lighting - Colour Rendering Index in order to accurately portray colour - solution glare, in order to avoid 'disability glare' and 'discomfort glare' - reflectance off surfaces, and - daylight effects.